 Adient's foreign tax rate differential primarily comprises two components.
 First is the difference in foreign tax rates from the Irish statutory tax rate that will fluctuate with the mix of income and losses in multiple jurisdictions with higher or lower statutory tax rates.
 Second is the elimination of the effects, at the Irish statutory tax rate, on the amount of income reported for nonconsolidated partially-owned affiliates whose corresponding income tax expense is already netted against equity income on the consolidated statements of income and reflected in income (loss) before income taxes.
-During fiscal 2024 and 2023, significant income and loss jurisdictions include Brazil, China, Germany, Luxembourg, Mexico, Thailand, the United Kingdom, and the United States, with federal statutory tax rates ranging between 16% and 34%, which are all above the Irish statutory rate of 12.5%.
+During fiscal 2024, 2023 and 2022, significant income and loss jurisdictions include Brazil, China, Germany, Luxembourg, Mexico, Thailand, the United Kingdom, and the United States, with federal statutory tax rates ranging between 16% and 34%, which are all above the Irish statutory rate of 12.5%.

 Due to the significant jurisdictions in which it operates having statutory tax rates higher than the Irish statutory rate of 12.5%, Adient generally expects that foreign tax rate differentials will continue to result in net expense when its consolidated subsidiaries generate net pretax income and overall pretax income does not consist primarily of equity income from nonconsolidated partially-owned affiliates.
 In periods in which Adient's consolidated subsidiaries generate net losses, or overall pretax income consists primarily of equity income reported from nonconsolidated partially-owned affiliates, Adient generally expects that foreign tax rate differentials will result in a net benefit.
 During fiscal 2024 and 2023, Adient's pretax income was primarily generated by Adient's consolidated subsidiaries, resulting in a net foreign tax rate differential expense.
+During fiscal 2022, Adient's pretax income consisted primarily of income of nonconsolidated partially-owned affiliates whose corresponding income tax expense is netted against equity income on the consolidated statements of income, with the elimination of the effects at the Irish statutory tax rate resulting in a net foreign tax rate differential benefit.